 - Keep local applications updated and patched.
 Ensure that your computer is configured to automatically download and install the latest patches.

 - Do not place any confidential information on an unsecured online location.

 - Secure local servers in a locked room and limit the access to the room to system administrators only.
-Departmental servers containing confidential information should be located in the OIT data center (which is physically secure, environmentally controlled and monitored 24/7) rather than within the department.
+Departmental servers containing confidential information should be located in the OIT/ITS data center (which is physically secure, environmentally controlled and monitored 24/7) rather than within the department.

 - Use VPN when connecting your laptop to public or semi-public off-campus networks.

-Additional Readings: (PDF: Seven Steps to a Secure Computer)
+Additional Readings: (Four Steps to Staying Secure)